 Have you noticed that each Kid Blog post starts with an example of something from Miss Missy’s School Book I: A Pack of Farm Dogs Starts a School?
 After that, the discussion segues (pronounced seg-ways; meaning, moves to) that same something from a classic children’s book.

-All of the examples we’ve looked at when we talked about detailed descriptions, similes, and maps were from published children’s stories– books that were already finished.
+All of the examples we’ve looked at when we talked about detailed descriptions, similes, and maps were from published children’s stories–books that were already finished.
 I thought it might be fun this week to look at something unfinished.
 And so, I present to you

 Click the link and read the short, short story.
 There’s a picture of Snaps, the Country Cat, too!

 Have you ever wanted to write a story but couldn’t come up with an idea?
 Did you feel as if you needed inspiration?
-Have you ever wondered what inspires writers?
+Have you wondered what inspires writers?
 Naturally, each writer gets his or her inspiration from different people, places, or things.
 Beatrix Potter’s inspiration came from the creatures, woods, and pastures she and her brother came to know when they visited the country in the summertime.
 The first telling of Peter Rabbit was in a letter Beatrix wrote to a little boy who was sick.
 You may remember that E.B.
-White’s inspiration for Charlotte’s web came from the critters in a barn.
+White’s inspiration for Charlotte’s Web came from the critters in a barn.
 In a similar way, Hugh Lofting’s inspiration for the Dr. Doolittle Stories came from animals he observed.

 Lofting was a soldier in the British Army during the Great War, which is what World War I (1914-1918) was called before there was a World War II.
 His children were safely at home in Britain, and they wanted him to write to them.
-But of course, he didn’t want to write about the war, and everything else was boring.
-But he began to pay attention to the animals he encountered.
-He says it didn’t “seem quite fair” that the cats and horses and such in the cities and countrysides were experiencing the bombings and gun battles, and taking their chances just like the people were.
+But he didn’t want to write about the war, and everything else was boring.
+So he began to pay attention to the animals he encountered.
+He says it didn’t “seem quite fair” that the cats and horses and such in the cities and countrysides were experiencing the bombings and gun battles, and taking their chances just like the people.
 But they didn’t have doctors to take care of them if they were wounded.
 He thought there should be “a horse surgery” [hospital] for the animals, but that “would necessitate a knowledge of horse language.”
 He says,

 “An eccentric country physician with a bent for natural history and a great love of pets, who finally decides to give up his human practice for the more difficult, more sincere, and, for him, more attractive therapy of the animal kingdom.”